 The extensive land of Iran which includes the vast part of the Iranian plateau has provided various climatic conditions as well as different ecosystems and beautiful scenery which offer a unique opportunity for Eco tourists.
 Considering the rich natural properties of the country, we hereby draw your attention to the following wonderful contrasts existing in Iran :

-The range of temperature in different parts of Iran differs a great deal, while it is freezing in mountainous areas of north and west it can be very hot in southern areas.
+The range of temperature in different parts of Iran differs a great deal, while it is freezing in mountainous areas of the north and west it can be very hot in southern areas.

 Sixty-six km to the east of Tehran, on the way Tehran-Firuz Kuh road.
 Damavand is a small town set in a closed-off and well-watered valley below the foothills of Mount Damavand.
 During the summer season, its populations increase highly due to the seasonal holidays and natural features of this area.
 The natural views, picturesque landscapes, fresh weather, roaring rivers, fruit gardens, and vast green plateaus are the most attractive features of this area.
 Also, archaeological excavations have recorded a long history for this territory that backed to the Neolithic times fifth millennium BC.